Matt Carpenter: First All-Star selection (2013)

 Despite his stellar regular season, Carpenter batted only .203 in the postseason.
 Against the Pittsburgh Pirates in the NLDS, he started slowly, managing just one hit in 19 at-bats (.053).
 He improved his batting average to .261 against the Los Angeles Dodgers in the NLCS.
 In the fourth inning of Game 6, Carpenter faced Dodgers ace Clayton Kershaw and lined a double to right field to end an 11-pitch at bat and ignite a four-run outburst.
 They eventually won, 9–0, securing a trip to the World Series.
 Carpenter batted .296 in the World Series against the Boston Red Sox.
-However, in the ninth inning in Game 6 against Boston closer Koji Uehara, he struck out for the final out of the series and season, resulting in the Cardinals' elimination from the final round of the postseason.
+However, in the ninth inning in Game 6 against Boston closer Koji Uehara, he struck out for the final out, resulting in the Cardinals' eighth and most recent World Series loss.

 The following November, in earning his first Silver Slugger Award, Carpenter also became the first winner at second base in Cardinals history.
 He finished fourth in the NL Most Valuable Player Award balloting.
 He was also selected as the team finalist for Heart & Hustle Award; Boston's Dustin Pedroia was the winner.
 The club then signed Carpenter to a six-year, $52 million extension to run through 2019 on March 6, 2014.
 Included was an option for 2020 worth $18.5 million.
 General manager John Mozeliak cited his work ethic as another factor in Carpenter getting the extension.